 Lay leaders’ work as facilitators in the congregational arena negates long-held assumptions about volunteers, reshapes our work with them, and offers these other important lessons, too:

 Increasingly, Reform congregations are benefiting from the knowledge of wise, energetic, and hard-working lay leaders.
-We have tapped into the expertise and experience of Reform Movement volunteers not only as URJ Board Workshop facilitators, but also as Membership Engagement Ambassadors, leaders of URJ Communities, and mentors for the URJ Congregational Benchmarking and Assessment Project.
+We have tapped into the expertise and experience of Reform Movement volunteers not only as URJ Board Workshop facilitators, but also as coaches for the URJ Congregational Benchmarking and Assessment Project, mentors for pilots, and more.
 These partnerships enable us to strengthen Jewish communities further and build congregations that transform the lives of the people who encounter them, ultimately moving us closer to creating a world of wholeness, compassion, and justice.